Naglebagel/fumikoZombieCastle/readme.md

 4. Have a background sound and sound effects for winning and killing enemies

 I was unable to limit player jumping the way I would like.

+In a future version I would like to fix/implement a limited jump, add more enemies, make a couple more levels, and implement a shuriken throw to kill the enemies.

+To statrt the game you hit the "S" key.